BudaBecker/BudaBecker/README.md

 # Hi, I'm Buda Becker 👋

 <p align="left">
-  A Computer Science student and backend developer based in Brazil 🇧🇷, I'm passionate about solving complex problems by developing smart and efficient solutions and continuously learning new technologies.
+  My name is Gabriel Becker, I'm a Computer Science student and backend developer based in Brazil 🇧🇷, I'm passionate about solving complex problems by developing smart and efficient solutions and continuously learning new technologies.
 </p>

 ## 👨‍💻 About Me